Partnering with Legal Professionals

-When two items or substances come together, they behave and interact in ways that tell a story.
-Our scientists are here to provide expert testimony, comprehensive case review, and consultation.
-Our General Criminalistics team has decades of experience with any and all types of evidence.
+When two items or substances come together, they behave and interact in ways that tells a story that experienced experts can read.
+Our scientists are here to analyze your evidence, visit the crime scene if needed, write reports, provide comprehensive case review, consultation, and expert testimony.

-Cases that involve crime scene reconstruction are typically multi-faceted which can involve reconstructing what happened at a crime scene by examining the actual scene where the event occurred and by reviewing various reports such as police reports, laboratory reports, laboratory notes, and photographs.
-It can also include examining a variety of evidence such as firearms and clothing which can contain other types of evidence such as biological (i.e. – blood & bodily fluids), impression (i.e. – fingerprints and shoe prints) and trace evidence (i.e. – hair, fibers, glass).
+Complex cases that involve crime scene reconstruction are typically multi-faceted.
+The case may involve reconstructing what happened at a crime scene by examining the actual scene where the event occurred and by reviewing various reports such as police reports, laboratory reports, laboratory notes, and photographs.
+It can also include examining a variety of evidence such as firearms and clothing which can contain other types of evidence such as biological (i.e. – blood & bodily fluids), and trace evidence (i.e. – gunshot residue, hair, fibers, glass).

 - Bloodstain pattern analysis

 - Bullet path analysis

 - Firearms testing & tool mark examinations

 - Cartridge case ejection patterns

 - Firearms serial number restoration